 The best part about Gmail is that it tells people the kind of information it stores, also giving you an option to decide what information you’d like to exclude from your Google account.

-Now, why would you want to know when a particular email account was created?
+Before that, let’s understand why you would want to know when an email address was created.

-Reasons to Know When the Email Address was Created
+Reasons to Know When Email Address was Created

 There could be many reasons why you may want to know the age of your or somebody else’s email address.
 For starters, you might be simply interested in tracking their activities or identifying whether or not the user is actually who they claim to be.